China Furniture Factory

 Product procurement or sourcing is an essential part of any supply chain management.
-Some joint product procurement or sourcing errors include 1) not fully understanding the product they are procuring or sourcing or 2) not understanding the actual product or quality requirements, 3) not properly vetting the vendor, 4) the wrong vendor, and 5) misunderstanding the vendor capabilities.
+Some joint product procurement or sourcing errors include 1) not fully understanding the product they are procuring or sourcing 2) not understanding the actual product or quality requirements, 3) not properly vetting the vendor, 4) the wrong vendor, and 5) misunderstanding the vendor capabilities.

 If the product looks too good to be true, it probably is.